There was a PEFF DocProc submission in 2008, this is a complete DocProc relaunch.

 Furthermore, software supporting PEFF is already being developed.
 The widely used Comet search engine supports the current draft of PEFF as described here http://comet-ms.sourceforge.net/release/release_201701/ (search on page for PEFF)

-After having passed a 30-day review of the PSI steering group with minor changes, a revised version of the proposal has been submitted on January, 22nd 2019 and the revised document version 1.0.0 DRAFT now goes through 60-days public comments and external review phase until March 25th, 2019.
+After having passed a 30-day review of the PSI steering group with minor changes, a revised version of the proposal was submitted on January, 22nd 2019 and the revised document version 1.0.0 DRAFT went through 60-days public comments and external review phase until March 25th, 2019.
+Following reviewer comments a revised version of the proposal was submitted on April 5th, 2019, and approved by the external reviewers on April 20th, 2019.